janluctavares/SMaRT/README.md

 > pipenv shell
 >

+3. Download the sample data by running "python3 ./sample-downloader.py"
-3. Launch the application by running ''streamlit run wariskmin.py'' in your terminal.
+4. Launch the application by running ''streamlit run wariskmin.py'' in your terminal.

 # License